-The TSO has the right to use all available reactive power capabilities on the TSO grid, and if agreed with the DSO, also the capabilities on of DS-connected SGUs.
-In this sense it is important to note that provision Article 29 §6 is not compatible with current voluntary tendering procedure.
+The TSO has the right to use all available reactive power capabilities on the TSO grid, and if agreed with the DSO, also the capabilities of DS-connected SGUs.
+In this sense it is important to note that Article 29 §6 is not compatible with current voluntary tendering procedure.
 Indeed today all SGUs can decide whether they want to participate in the tendering procedure or not.
-To ensure compliancy with SO-GL, in the future all TSO-transmission-connected assets capable of regulating reactive power at the connection point level need to be included in a contract of the MVAR service.
+To ensure compliancy with SOGL, in the future all transmission-connected assets capable of regulating reactive power at the connection point level need to be included in a contract of the MVAR service.
 Hence the current existing voluntary tendering procedure needs to be adjusted.

-Impact: the prescriptions of Art 27 and 29 imply the largest impact on the design of the current MVAR ancillary service as it provides for a right to Elia to solicit all (and not only the "tendered") available transmission-connected capabilities present in its grid as well as, in coordination with the DSO, distribution-connected assets for its regulation needs.
+Impact: the prescriptions of Art 27 and 29 imply the largest impact on the design of the current MVAR ancillary service as it provides for a right to Elia to solicit all (and not only the "tendered") available transmission-connected capabilities as well as, in coordination with the DSO, distribution-connected assets for its regulation needs.